 Take in Some History

-Pennsylvania boasts 121 state parks, and a favorite that provides both history and hiking is so close to home that it might be overlooked: Valley Forge National Historic Park, the site of the 1777-78 winter encampment of the Continental Army.
+Pennsylvania boasts 121 state parks, and a favorite that provides both history and hiking is so close to home that it might be overlooked: Valley Forge National Historical Park, the site of the 1777-78 winter encampment of the Continental Army.
 Well-maintained and accessible, families may choose to ride bikes on the paved trails in order to cover more of the 3,500 acres of historic grounds.
 Full of monuments and meadows commemorating the Revolutionary War, kids can become Junior Rangers by downloading or picking up a copy of a Junior Rangers Activity Booklet at the visitor center.
 Let your quest begin!

 Digging Deeper into Exploration